ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ExpressLRS **requires** CRSFShot or Mixer Sync to ensure full support for high packet rates.
 Starting with [OpenTX-2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12), `CRSFshot` has been fully implemented, and thus you will have to update your OpenTX radio to these [newer](https://www.open-tx.org/downloads.html#Releases23-ref) versions.

-The ExpressLRS Devs, however, highly recommends [EdgeTX](https://github.com/EdgeTX/edgetx/releases) for the best experience and compatibility.
+The ExpressLRS Devs, however, highly recommend [EdgeTX](https://github.com/EdgeTX/edgetx/releases) for the best experience and compatibility.
 There are options in EdgeTX that old and new Radio handsets will benefit from, like the One Bit sample mode for the older Frsky Radios (X9D, QX7) and Mega Bauds (Baudrates higher than 400K).

 ## Radio Setup